Optional Practical Training (OPT)

 Submit the following form to the Center for Global Learning (CGL) for processing of the OPT I-20:

-- Completed DSO Recommendation Request Form for OPT.
-(This form is available from the CGL.)
+- DSO Recommendation Request Form for OPT. (available from the CGL.)

 After you receive your OPT I-20 from the CGL, mail the following items to USCIS Service Center.